 Plea deals and convictions in criminal proceedings are admissions of guilt that make it unnecessary to prove basic culpability in civil lawsuits.
 Civil proceedings can focus on figuring out how much harm was done instead of arguing about who was to blame when intoxicated drivers plead guilty or are found guilty of DUI.

-Why Hiring an Allentown Drunk Driving Accident Attorney Is Important
+Why is Hiring an Allentown Drunk Driving Accident Attorney Important?

 In drunk driving cases, quick legal action is needed to safeguard victims’ rights and keep necessary evidence safe.
 Blood alcohol evidence must be obtained as soon as possible because BAC levels go down over time.
 If the bar or restaurant where the driver drank alcohol had a surveillance camera, the footage may be destroyed automatically unless it is kept through the proper legal steps.